Multi-Modal Multi-Task (M3T) Federated Foundation Models for Embodied AI: Potentials and Challenges for Edge Integration: Open Research Directions: An EMBODY -Aligned Agenda for FFMs

 \subsection{\textbf{\underline{E}}mbodiment Heterogeneity}

 The embodied heterogeneity, caused by agents operating in various physical environments, poses a challenge to building shared FFMs that generalize across embodiments (e.g., can be trained on one or more types of robots and still perform effectively when deployed on others).
-To address this, we envision the following (see Fig.~\ref{fig:future_directions}(a)):
+To address this, we pose the following overarching ORD (see Fig.~\ref{fig:future_directions}(a)):

-\textbf{\textit{(i) Embodiment-Conditioned Expert Routing:}} Modality-specific MoME layers can be augmented with learned embodiment tokens that encode hardware traits (e.g., kinematic range, actuator count, sensor precision).
-These tokens can then act as soft keys for expert selection, enabling information routing decisions inside the model that reflect physical context during inference and model personalization.

-\textbf{\textit{(ii) Cross-Embodiment Consistency Regularization:}} During federated training, agents with different embodiments often diverge in representation space (i.e., variations in hardware, sensing, or control may lead to different internal encodings of similar tasks).
-To address this, we envision embedding a consistency loss between related tasks performed by heterogeneous embodiments to make a closer connection between similar tasks performed across embodiment shifts (i.e., changes in the physical configuration of agents, such as differences in arm length, gripper type, or sensor placement, which affect how the same task is perceived and executed).